 2018 O'Brien Fellows

 Diana received her Bachelor’s and Master’s degrees in Environmental Geochemistry at UNB.
 She has worked in environmental consulting focused on industrial and agricultural contamination in New Zealand and also in relation to the mining industry in Vancouver, BC.
-Prior to the commencement of the research for her PhD dissertation, she worked at UNB as a research scientist in analytical method development related to scientific studies concerning deep geological repositories and the ultimate storage of nuclear waste.
+Prior to commencing research for her PhD dissertation, she worked at UNB as a research scientist in analytical method development related to scientific studies concerning deep geological repositories and the ultimate storage of nuclear waste.

 Gilbert is presently a PhD candidate in Sociology at the School of Sociological and Anthropological Studies at the University of Ottawa.
-Conducted under the supervision of Stéphane Vibert, an associate of the Centre for Interdisciplinary Research on Citizenship and Minorities (CIRCEM), his research focuses on beliefs and collective imaginaries.
+His research, focusing on beliefs and collective imaginaries, is conducted under the supervision of Stéphane Vibert, an associate of the Centre for Interdisciplinary Research on Citizenship and Minorities (CIRCEM).

 James originally hails from Nova Scotia but has called Fredericton home since 1995.
 He and his wife, Sarah, have three children together.
 For the past seven years, James has been active as a social studies teacher, curriculum-developer and consultant, researcher, and university instructor.
 After graduating from St. Thomas University in 2006 with a focus in philosophy and political science, he went on to complete consecutive Bachelor and Master of Education degrees from the University of New Brunswick.
 His M.Ed. thesis in Critical Theory focused on professional teacher identity scripts and inequities confronting beginning and early career teachers living in New Brunswick.

 James is in the second year of Ph.D studies at the University of New Brunswick under the supervision of Dr. Alan Sears, Dr. Lee Windsor, and Dr. Lindsay Gibson (UofA).
-Through a community history project, which has partnered with the Government of New Brunswick, Veterans Affairs Canada, and the Provincial Archives of New Brunswick, his research challenges perceived knowledge gaps and deficit discourses that contribute to a blurry image of young learners and the nature of historical thinking.
+Through a community history project in partnership with the Government of New Brunswick, Veterans Affairs Canada, and the Provincial Archives of New Brunswick, James' research challenges perceived knowledge gaps and deficit discourses that contribute to a blurry image of young learners and the nature of historical thinking.
 By focusing on how students articulate and speak back to official histories and pedagogies experienced in school, his work anchors youth as the basis from which to expand communities of disciplinary practice and for improving curriculum and teaching.
 In 2017, the students he works with were recipients of the Fredericton Heritage Trust Award for their contributions to Fredericton heritage.

 Her honours thesis and her graduate studies pertain to mindfulness, and both were conducted under the supervision of Dr. Geneviève Bouchard from the University of Moncton.
 Her current research explores the potential adverse effects of mindfulness on people who show signs of anxiety and psychosomatic disorders.
 She hopes that this study will lead to more symptom-specific mindfulness-based interventions.
 Janelle has received support from the University of Moncton, the Social Sciences and Humanities Research Council of Canada (SSHRC), and she is honoured to be receiving additional support from the O’Brien Foundation.